Whether you've got a penchant for prawns, a longing for lobster or a craving for crab, we know the best places in the world for seafood.Read more...

 The Peloponnese - The author’s take

-The Peloponnese also off ers something of a time machine.
-Twenty years ago in Greece you could still see old men going to their fi elds on donkey back, old women clad in black preparing vegetables on their doorsteps, main roads blocked by herds of goats, olives being picked with no more aid than a triangular wooden ladder and a big stick, tractors made from converted lawnmowers, and village shops seemingly unchanged since the 1940s.
+The Peloponnese offers something of a time machine.
+Twenty years ago in Greece you could still see old men going to their fields on donkey back, old women clad in black preparing vegetables on their doorsteps, main roads blocked by herds of goats, olives being picked with no more aid than a triangular wooden ladder and a big stick, tractors made from converted lawnmowers, and village shops seemingly unchanged since the 1940s.
 This Greece has disappeared in most of the more visited islands, but in the Peloponnese it endures.

 The economic and political crises of the last few years, however, have not changed the reasons I gave for writing this guidebook in the first place.
 In 25 years of travelling around the Peloponnese I never found the guidebook of my dreams; the book that would lead me from secret coves to unexplored ruins via vibrant festivals in mountaintop villages.
 I still haven’t found that book, but I hope I have written something that comes close.